 Our sanctuary is mostly plaster, not drywall or another (easier) material.
 It's been repaired and patched in a variety of ways over the years.
 We're taking the opportunity here to do it right, fix these repairs, and repaint the interior for a fresh, protected space for worship for the decades to come!
 Our plasterer is a craftsman whose family has done this for generations, and his son is assisting him.
 The new plaster is smooth and beautiful, and we're shoring up the integrity of much of the existing plaster, so that this work will last.

 Worship services have moved into our Fellowship Hall while this work is taking place.
 The altar and other furniture are currently set up there.

-Here are some shots of how the work has evolved over the altar (front/center of sanctuary):
+Here are some photos of how the work has evolved over the altar so far: